guest271314/native-messaging-spidermonkey-shell/README.md

 ### Notes

-[SpiderMonkey JavaScript/WebAssembly engine](https://spidermonkey.dev/) Shell does not expect to be used as a Native Messaging host.
-Stardard input and output are not specified by ECMA-262 so we have to work around that fact in this shell.
+[SpiderMonkey JavaScript/WebAssembly engine](https://spidermonkey.dev/) Shell does not expect to be used as a Native Messaging host. **Standard input and standard output are not specified by ECMA-262**.
+We have to work around that fact in this `js` shell.

 JavaScript *runtimes* tested so far, include QuickJS, txiki.js, Deno, Node.js, Bun.
 Each process standard input and output differently.
 With the aforementioned runtimes we can maintain a persistent connection between client and host using [`connectNative()`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/connectNative).
 See [NativeMessagingHosts](https://github.com/guest271314/NativeMessagingHosts).